fishscene/TV2MultiCast/README.md

-## Streaming Compuer Setup - Show multiple TV tuners for WinTV-dualHD in Ubuntu
+## Streaming Computer Setup - Show multiple TV tuners for WinTV-dualHD in Ubuntu
 https://hauppauge.com/pages/support/support_linux.html?#ubuntu

      ls /dev/dvb ## You should see "adapter0" ## This tells us we don't have the firmware or we'd see "adapter1" as well.